MYSTERY SCIENCE THEATER 3000

 • Servo just gets up and leaves at one point.

 • About Servo’s head falling off: I think the first time it happens, after Crow has talked Tom Servo into base jumping off the desk, was on purpose.
-But when it falls off again later, that was an accident.
-It’s the kind of thing that would have caused them to yell “Cut!” later on.
+But when it falls off again later, I think that was an accident.
+They just kept going.

 • Servo is still steamin’ mad at Crow after segment 2.
 They two almost come to blows!

-• Movie stuff: So, I didn’t watch this show as a kid.
+• Movie stuff: So, I didn’t watch this show as a kid (I knew OF it, I just never watched it.)
 Was this sort of an attempt at a British “Star Trek”?
+(Some commenters agreed that it was, even though it was a decade later.)
 Landau seems to be trying to do Shatner in a couple of places.

 • The episodes that were combined to make this “movie” were “The Metamorph” and “Space Warp.”
 The former was the debut episode of the show’s second season.
 The latter came 13 episodes later.
-Yet when the second half begins, alien Maya is still in sick bay.
-Was Maya in sick bay for 14 episodes?
+Yet when the second half of the “movie” begins, alien Maya is again in sick bay, giving the impressions that she in sick bay for 14 episodes.
+Not true, the commenters said.
+She just ended up in Sick Bay a lot.

 • Can I just note that this movie is mostly really really boring, although it is occasionally punctuated by some actual action?
 (It nearly put me to sleep.)